AaronErhardt/AaronErhardt.github.io/relm4-book/src/tracker.md

 ## The main function

 There's one last thing to point out.
 When initializing our model, we need to initialize the `tracker` field as well.
-The value doesn't really matter because we call `reset()` in the udpate function anyway, but usually `0` is used.
+The initial value doesn't really matter because we call `reset()` in the udpate function anyway, but usually `0` is used.

 ```rust,no_run,noplayground
 {{#include ../listings/tracker.rs:main }}